Buy Now, Pay Later For Small Business: What You Need To Know About BNPL For Merchants

 If you’re wondering how to become a buy now, pay later merchant, not to worry — the process is really quite easy.
 You simply need to apply to a BNPL service and then integrate the BNPL service into your online store and/or point of sale system.
 BNPL companies try to make the process of applying and implementing their BNPL services as quick and painless as possible.

-BNPL companies also offer ways for merchants to advertise that you accept their BNPL services, such as web banners and signage.
+BNPL companies also offer ways for merchants to advertise that they accept their BNPL services, such as web banners and signage.

 Buy Now Pay Later Risks For Merchants (And How To Avoid Them)